rakijah/CSGSI/README.md

 Available events:

-* `PlayerGotKill` - Is raised when a player gets a kill.
 * `RoundPhaseChanged` - Is raised when the round phase changes (for example "Live", "FreezeTime" etc.).
 * `PlayerFlashed` - Is raised when a player is flashed.
 Includes information about how much the player was flashed (0 - 255).
 * `BombPlanted` - Is raised when the bomb is planted.